Rossini, Beethoven, Rihm, Schubert

 IV.
 Allegro assai

 Finally, the last movement was very, even extremely fast, even in comparison to typical solo quartet performances.
 Schubert’s annotation is “6/8, Allegro assai” (two beats per bar), which leaves no room for leaning back.
 A slower pace easily loses the Allegro assai character, making this music heavy, if not clumsy.
-It definitely was not heavy here.
+It definitely was not heavy with the Camerata Zurich.
 But the precision suffered: lots of details appeared superficial, the coordination sometimes marginal.
 In my opinion, this last movement suffered / lost the most through the move from a solo quartet to an orchestra.

 Let me end with the question of the ideal sequence of the compositions in the program.
 Listeners who already were somewhat familiar with the Schubert quartet may have regretted that this work almost completely erased the fresh impression and memory from Rihm’s “Erscheinung“.
 However, with this selection of pieces, there was barely an alternative to the intermission after Rihm’s composition.
 Maybe, an alternative would have been to play the Schubert quartet prior to the intermission, ending the program with Wolfgang Rihm’s composition?
 This way, the program would also not have ended with the somewhat mixed / superficial impression from Schubert’s final movement?
 OK, this would have opened the possibility / likelihood for some people to leave prior to the contemporary piece…